A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

 Delivered every Tuesday and Thursday morning

-The Beacon’s Community Advisory Board plays a critical role in advising the organization with a focus on improving our journalism, reaching underserved audiences and improving our public service to the community.
+A project of The Beacon’s Community Engagement Bureau, the Community Advisory Board advises the organization on improving our journalism, reaching underserved audiences and improving our public service to the community.

 James Baker, Kansas City, Mo., is a housing advocate with a special interest in local government transparency and equitable and inclusive community policy.
 In his free time, you can find him attending civic meetings and events.
 He writes a local politics newsletter, Dispatches From Waldo, and is a sustaining member of The Beacon.

 Adrianne DeWeese, Overland Park, Kan., began her career as a newspaper reporter, working on nearly every community newsroom beat.
 She has a Master of Public Administration, with an emphasis in nonprofit management, from UMKC and is a fundraising professional dedicated to equitable and sustainable individual giving practices and quality donor relations.
-She sits on two committees with the Association of Fundraising Professionals-Kansas City chapter, is in the current cohort of the Central Exchange’s Emerging Leaders program, and is a founding member of The Beacon.
+She serves on the Professional Development Committee with the Association of Fundraising Professionals-Kansas City chapter, is a 2021 graduate of Central Exchange’s Emerging Leaders program, and is a founding member of The Beacon.

 Leslie Scott, Kansas City, Kan., is a community builder advocating for positive change in the areas of entrepreneurship, mentoring, digital literacy, tech training, public education and other social justice issues.
 A nonprofit communications professional, she has worked and volunteered on numerous community projects, including AmeriCorps VISTA, Quixotic Foundation, One KC Radio, aSTEAM Village, and Re.Use.Full, a project of Do More Good, the social enterprise she founded.
 She is a sustaining member of The Beacon.